 The new pathways established by your drug use continue to demand more of the drug, which leads to cravings.
 Ketamine disrupts these pathways and creates new ones.

 Ketamine works quickly on these problems, sometimes after just one treatment, as new connections are formed in your brain that bypass the addiction.
 Ketamine therapy is especially useful in helping you maintain your sobriety, leading a life that’s free from the bonds of drug addiction.

-To learn more about how ketamine can help you overcome your drug addiction, call Klarity Ketamine Clinic, or request an appointment online.
+To learn more about how ketamine can help you overcome your drug addiction, call Klarity Clinic, or request an appointment online.